onzfonz/comp227/src/content/1/en/part1b.md

 Based on the old array, `map` creates a ***new array***, for which the function given as a parameter is used to create the items.
 In the case of this example, the original value is multiplied by two.

-Map can also transform the array into something completely different:
+`map` can also transform the array into something completely different:

 ```js
 const m2 = t.map(value => '<li>' + value + '</li>')